-Week 1: Implement the following experiments using Logic gates and IC's
+Week 1: Implement the following experiments using Logic gates and IC's a.

-- a.
 Logic gates using universal gates. b.
-Design a Full adder. - c.
-Design 4x1 and 8x1 MUX.
+Design a Full adder.

-Week 2: Implement the following experiments using Logic gates and IC's a.
-Design a 3 to 8 decoder. b.
-Design a 4-bit comparator.

-Week 3: Implement the following experiments using Flip-flops
+- Week 2: Implement the following experiments using Logic gates and IC's a.
+Design a 2x4 and 3x8 decoder b.
+Design 4x1 and 8x1 MUX. - Week 3: Implement the following experiments using Logic gates and IC'sa.
+Design a 3 to 8 decoder.b.
+Design a 4-bit comparator. - Week 4: Implement the following experiments using Flip-flops a.

-a.
 Design a 4-bit shift register. b.
 Design a decade counter.

-Week 4: Write an Assembly Language Program (ALP) to evaluate the expressions a=b+c-de and z=xy+w-v+u/k.
-Considering 8-bit, 16-bit and 32-bit binary numbers as b, c, d, e, k, u, v, w, x and y.
+Week 5: Write an Assembly Language Program (ALP) to evaluate the expressions a=b+c-de and z=xy+w-v+u/k.
+Considering 8-bit and 16-bit binary numbers as b, c, d, e, k, u, v, w, x and y.

-Week 5: Write an ALP of 8086 to take N numbers as input and arrange them in ascending and descending order.
+Week 6: Write an ALP of 8086 to take N numbers as input and arrange them in ascending and descending order.

-Week 6: Write an ALP of 8086 to take N numbers as input and do the following operations on them a.
+Week 7: Write an ALP of 8086 to take N numbers as input and do the following operations on them a.
 Find max and minimum. b.
 Find average a.
 Find the length. b.
 Find whether it is Palindrome or not.

-Week 7: Write an ALP of 8086 to take a string as input and do the following operations on it
+Week 8: Write an ALP of 8086 to take a string as input and do the following operations on it

-Week 8: Write an ALP of 8086 to take a string as input and find whether given string is substring or not.
+Week 9: Write an ALP of 8086 to take a string as input and find whether given string is substring or not.

-Week 9: Write an ALP of 8086 to take a number as input and find the factorial using a procedure call.
+Week 10: Write an ALP of 8086 to take a number as input and find the factorial using a procedure call.

-Week 10: Write an ALP of 8086 to take a number as input and find the Fibonacci series up to n terms using a procedure call.
+Week 11: Write an ALP of 8086 to take a number as input and find the Fibonacci series up to n terms using a procedure call.